Should I Use DHHS's Child Support Enforcement Services?

 What if I have problems with DHHS support collection?

-DHHS does not have a specific grievance procedure for non-TANF clients.
 You can call DHHS at 624-7830 or 1-800-371-7179.
 You will get their “automated voice response system.”
 The system offers taped responses for the most frequently asked questions.
-Or, for more complicated questions, you can be forwarded to a person in the Case Review Unit.
-DHHS also provides an online questions form.
+For more complicated questions, you can be forwarded to a person in the Case Review Unit.

 You can also contact Pine Tree Legal Assistance or the Volunteer Lawyers Project with issues you cannot resolve by talking with DHHS.